ufidon/netpro/labs/lab07/README.md

 # HTTP & HTTPS
+This lab provides

+- a foundational understanding of the HTTP protocol, focusing on its communication style, message formats, request methods, and response codes.
-This lab provides hands-on experience with building, testing, and securing a basic HTTP server in Python, along with client interactions using cURL.
+- hands-on experience with building, testing, and securing a basic HTTP server in Python, along with client interactions using cURL.

 In your report,
 - 🎏 explain the code you added or modified